Cobordism categories and moduli spaces of odd dimensional manifolds: Introduction

-where the map is the one given by the bottom-horizontal arrow, which is induced by (\ref{equation: embedding of monoid}).
-This is achieved via a sequence of parametrized surgery arguments, making first the morphisms and then the objects ever higher connected.
-Putting these equivalences (\ref{equation: GMTW equivalence}), (\ref{equation: MS group completion}), and (\ref{equation: monoid reduction}) together, it follows that the top-horizontal map of (\ref{equation: scanning square}) is a homology equivalence (in the limit as $g \to \infty$), and thus yields the main theorem of \cite{GRW 14}, and the \textit{Madsen-Weiss Theorem} \cite{MW 07} in the $n = 1$ case.
+is a weak equivalence onto a path component (the term in the middle needs modification to make this true for the individual maps as well).
+This result is achieved via a sequence of parametrized surgery arguments, making first the morphisms and then the objects ever higher connected.

+Part ii) is obtained by an application of the group completion theorem of McDuff and Segal \cite{MS 75}.
+It shows that